 A Problem No Skeptic Can Explain

-Further, they allege that even though Jesus was put to death on the cross, after three days he came out of the grave, thus, forcefully demonstrating that he is Jehovah’s beloved Son, and that his authority must be respected.
+Further, they allege that even though Jesus was put to death on the cross, he came out of the grave three days later forcefully demonstrating that he is Jehovah’s beloved Son and that his authority must be respected.

-Generally speaking, they assert that the New Testament writers fabricated the accounts.
-The writers knew that Jesus did not do these things; they simply invented the stories.
+Generally speaking, they say that the New Testament writers fabricated the accounts.
+They say that the writers knew Jesus did not do these things.
+They simply invented the stories.

 Logically speaking, either there is existence after death or there is not.
 If there is post-death existence, there either is accountability for one’s earthly conduct, or there is not.
 The “law of the excluded middle” demands one or the other.

 Now, reflect upon the implications of this principle in light of the charge that the New Testament writers lied about the events in the life of Christ.

 If they believed in eternity and accountability before God, why would they falsify the records regarding Jesus, knowing that such lies would exclude their entrance into heaven?

 The infidelic theory makes no sense at all.
 This is a problem that no skeptic can explain.
-The New Testament documents are reliable!